mondrey/atoll-ferry/README.md

 ## Features

 - **Shortcode Integration**: Easily integrate ferry schedules using the `[ferryfinder]` shortcode.
-- **Responsive Design**: Ensures that ferry schedules look great on all devices.
+- **Responsive Design**: Ensures that ferry schedules look good on all devices.

 ## Installation